mohamed-Hamdy97/FlashCard/README.md

   -start dev server - expo start or npm start
 ## you can see the running of this app within:
   https://snack.expo.io/@mohamed_elnagar/flachcards
-## Note
-this app has only been tested on iOS